• Skip to primary navigation

 Step 1: Add all of the dry ingredients to a bowl.
 I used a lot of almond flour in my donut recipe.
 I like that the protein helps balance out the sugars in these donuts.

-Gluten Free Tip: If your gluten free flour blend doesn't include xanthan gum, make sure you add 1 teaspoon!
+🔑 Sandi says: If your gluten free flour blend doesn’t include xanthan gum, make sure you add one teaspoon!

-Step 2: Add the wet ingredients and blend them into a semi-thick batter.
+Step 2: Combine the wet ingredients into a semi-thick batter.

 Step 3: Pour your wet ingredients into your dry ingredients and mix.